-This is the Italian Fried Eggplant recipe I use to make Eggplant Parmigiana!
+I use this recipe to make Eggplant Parmigiana!
 If you are an eggplant parm lover, you need to check it out!
 You may fall in love.

 This post contains affiliate links which means, if you make a purchase, I’ll receive a very small commission that helps pay blog expenses.

 Coming from an Italian family of excellent cooks, like my late mother who was literally “off the boat”, I picked up a thing or two about cooking, especially Italian food!

 My mom insisted I learn to cook and she’d often say “You’re not watching me!” in Italian.
 Oh, but I was watching and I remember everything.

 My job was to peel the garlic.
 I actually had to stop watching The Flintstones reruns and go peel garlic!
 Kids have it so easy today.